YUT4R0/triangular_assault/README.md

 ## Credits

-This game was created by Me, Lucas Lima and more as a fun project.
+This game was created by Me and my university mates as a fun project.